Skip to content

 3. Compliance Officer: Person or persons designated by the Superintendent to receive and process complaints of discrimination.

-5. Demeaning or Derisive Behavior: Behavior which substantially lowers the status, dignity or standing of another individual, or which insults or otherwise belittles or shows contempt for another individual.
+4. Demeaning or Derisive Behavior: Behavior which substantially lowers the status, dignity or standing of another individual, or which insults or otherwise belittles or shows contempt for another individual.

-6. Disability: An individual's physical or mental impairment that substantially limits one or more major life activities, a record of such an impairment, or being regarded as having such an impairment.
+5. Disability: An individual's physical or mental impairment that substantially limits one or more major life activities, a record of such an impairment, or being regarded as having such an impairment.

-7. Discrimination: Conduct, including words or gestures and other actions, which adversely affects a student's learning environment or results in disparate treatment based upon their immutable characteristics such as sex, race, color, ethnic background, national origin, religion, gender, creed, age, citizenship, or disability.
+6. Discrimination: Conduct, including words or gestures and other actions, which adversely affects a student's learning environment or results in disparate treatment based upon their immutable characteristics such as sex, race, color, ethnic background, national origin, religion, gender, creed, age, citizenship, or disability.

 Examples include comments or jokes, physical gestures or visual displays such as posters, etc.

-2. Level Two—Individually Targeted Harassment: Includes intentional, non-criminal behavior which is targeted at an individual or particular members of a group, which can be verbal, physical or visual that is so severe or pervasive that it adversely affects the learning environment.
+2. Level Two—Individually Targeted Harassment: Includes intentional, non-criminal behavior that is targeted at an individual or particular members of a group, which can be verbal, physical or visual that is so severe or pervasive that it adversely affects the learning environment.

 3. Level Three—Criminal Harassment: Harassing behavior which violates state or federal criminal statutes.

-Examples include criminal harassment, criminal assault, sexual assault, rape, criminal mischief, stalking, arson or trespass.
+Examples include criminal harassment, criminal assault, sexual assault, rape, criminal mischief, stalking, arson, or trespass.

-9. Respondent: A person named in a discrimination complaint as having engaged in or being responsible for, a discriminatory act or omission.
+8. Respondent: A person named in a discrimination complaint as having engaged in or being responsible for, a discriminatory act or omission.

-10. Retaliation: Any form or sanction, restraint, coercion, discrimination or adverse treatment against a person because that person has asserted, or has assisted another person to assert, a discrimination complaint in either a formal or informal manner with the district, or with any state or federal agency, or because that person has testified, assisted or participated in any manner in an investigation, proceeding or hearing related to a discrimination complaint.
+9. Retaliation: Any form or sanction, restraint, coercion, discrimination or adverse treatment against a person because that person has asserted, or has assisted another person to assert, a discrimination complaint in either a formal or informal manner with the district, or with any state or federal agency, or because that person has testified, assisted or participated in any manner in an investigation, proceeding or hearing related to a discrimination complaint.

 2. Complaint Procedure